delatbabel/admin/docs/model-configuration.md

     },

 If your model has a front-end link, you might want to have a "view item" link at the top of the edit form that pops out to that page.
 The relevant `$model` is passed into the function so that you can use it to construct the URL.
 You should return a valid URL string.

+<a name="custom-controller"></a>
+## Custom Controller

+    /**
+     * The name of a custom controller for this model *
+     * @type string
+     */
+    'controller_handler' => \App\Http\Controllers\MyCustomController::class,

+Normally the controller for a model is DDPro\Admin\Http\Controllers\AdminModelController however with this option you can set the controller to any class that extends that class.

+The class contains a few functions that are relevant:

+    public function item($modelName, $itemId = 0) {}

+This function should return the view containing the item data populated into the view ready for editing.
+If $itemId is 0 then this is a new item being created.
+This can be used for something as simple as providing a custom form for the model.

+    public function save($modelName, $id = null) {}

+This function is the save handler.
+It should update or create the model depending on the value of
+$id (null to create).
+It should return as follows:

+    return redirect()->route('admin_index', [$modelName]);

+There are other functions in the `AdminModelController` class that can be over-ridden, please read through the class for further details.